20 Most Common Medication Errors and Prevention Methods

 4. Wrong Route Error

-Example: A care worker gave ear drops by mouth because they misunderstood the instructions in poor lighting.
+Example: A care worker gave ear drops by mouth after misreading the label in poor lighting.

 How to prevent it: